Ernest Gimson: Architectural work

 (1892) Gimson purchased the land in the prosperous Leicester suburb of Stoneygate in October 1892 for a new house that he named Inglewood.
-His first piece of purpose built architecture, it was intended as an expression and an advertisement of his new approach to architecture.
+This, his first work of purpose-built architecture, was intended as an expression and an advertisement of his new approach to architecture.
 A four-bedroomed house with two reception rooms, it has been described as one of the finest expressions of Arts and Craft residential design of its era.
 The interior was decorated with his own plasterwork and Morris and Company wallpapers.